thefaftek-git/CA_Scanner/PROGRESS.md

 ### Notes:
 - The Dockerfile uses a multi-stage build to keep the final image small and secure
+  - Changed runtime base image from aspnet to runtime since this is a console app, not a web app
 - Environment variables are used for Azure authentication configuration
 - Health checks are implemented at the Kubernetes level but should be added to the application code for better resilience
 - GitHub Actions workflow supports multi-architecture builds for ARM and AMD64 platforms
+- Updated docker-build.yml to use secrets.DOCKER_USERNAME instead of placeholder repository name